tymor22/tm-vec/README.md

 # Databases

 We have embedded several sequence databases that users can search against.
 We have included embeddings for all CATH domains and SWISS-PROT sequences here.
 See the search tutorials or the scripts folder for how to run searches against these databases.
 Metadata for these sequences is position indexed.
-The embeddings and meta data are stored as numpy array (npy format) which can loaded as follows: np.load(file_path, allow_pickle=True).
+The embeddings and metadata are stored as numpy array (npy format) which can loaded as follows: np.load(file_path, allow_pickle=True).

 Download the embeddings and metadata for CATH domains (the model that you should query with is tm_vec_cath_model_large)